eth-educators/ethstaker-guides/monitoring.md

 Almost all of these commands will be performed in a terminal.
 Start your *Terminal* application.
 Any line that starts with the dollar sign (`$`) is a command that need to be executed in your terminal.
 Do not input the dollar sign (`$`) in your terminal, only the text that comes after that.

+Executing a command with `sudo` will occasionally ask you for your password.
+Make sure to enter your account password correctly.
+You can execute the command again if you fail to enter the correct password.

 ## Installing Node exporter

 Create a user account for the service to run under.
 This account will not be able to log into the machine.
 It will only be used to run the service.